 Put a saucepan over medium high-heat and add the oranges and the sugar.
 Then macerate the oranges and until combined with sugar.
 Allow the mixture to come to a boil.
 Then stir the mixture until all the oranges have broken down.

 Can you believe Halloween is just two weeks away?
 Don’t worry, though.
-You still have time to order custom wine labels for your bottles of homemade Halloween wine and brew.
+You still have time to order custom Halloween wine labels for your bottles of homemade wine and brew.
 Your bottles will be the hit of your Halloween bash, and adult “trick-or-treaters” will love them as gifts.

-We’ve added several new Halloween label designs to our label gallery.
-Check out three of our new label templates:
+We’ve added several new custom Halloween wine labels to our designs.
+Check out three of our popular label templates:

-You can find more Halloween wine labels to choose from at our label gallery.
+You can find more custom Halloween wine labels to choose from at our label gallery.

 To make sure you receive your labels by Halloween, simply place your order by October 26.
 We’ll print your personalized wine labels and ship them to you right away, so you’ll have them by October 31.

-Living in Florida, it’s a long way to travel if I want to go to any of the famous wine regions.
+We live in Florida.
+It’s a long way to travel if I want to go to any of the famous wine regions.
 And that’s unfortunate, because Mrs. Noontime and I really enjoy wine tasting.
 But we’ve been pretty busy lately, and there hasn’t been time to get away for a wine vacation since our trip to Monterey, CA.

 As it turns out, however, we can still have a small wine vacation near home.
 Last month we went away for a weekend trip to a winery that was just a four-hour drive from where we live.